-Oranges and mandarin oranges seem like two different sizes of the same thing.
-Belonging to the same Rutaceae family and Citrus genus they definitely have a lot in common, however they have their differences too.
+Oranges and mandarin oranges may seem like two different sizes of the same fruit.
+Belonging to the same Rutaceae family and Citrus genus, they do have a lot in common; however, they have their differences too.

-It is assumed that an orange is a hybrid between pomelo and mandarins.
-The first mention of a sweet orange in history was recorded in Chinese literature in 314 BC (1).
+It is assumed that orange (also called sweet orange) is a hybrid between pomelo and mandarins.
+The first mention of sweet orange in history was recorded in Chinese literature in 314 BC (1).
 Sweet oranges are the most popular type of citrus in the world.

 Mandarin oranges visually differ from oranges by their size and shape, being smaller and less round.
 The taste is often sweeter than that of an orange.
-Being the ancestor of sweet oranges, mandarins have naturally been around for a longer period of time.
+As the ancestor of sweet oranges, mandarins have naturally been around for longer.

-Sweet orange usually has a thick rind and inside, there is the white and bitter mesocarp, whereas the rind of a mandarin orange is much thinner and the lesser amount of mesocarp makes it much easier to peel.
+Sweet orange usually has a thick rind, and inside, there is the white and bitter mesocarp, whereas the rind of mandarin orange is much thinner, and the lesser amount of mesocarp makes it much easier to peel.
 The endocarp of both fruits is separated into segments.
 Mandarin oranges contain much fewer seeds as opposed to sweet oranges.

-People often use the words mandarin, tangerine, clementine and satsuma interchangeably, however tangerines, clementines and satsumas are all different types of mandarin oranges.
+People often use the words mandarin, tangerine, clementine, and satsuma interchangeably.
+However, tangerines, clementines, and satsumas are all varieties of mandarin oranges.
 Tangerines are bright orange and less sweet.
-Clementines are the most common type of mandarin oranges in stores, very sweet and easy to peel.
-Satsumas are also sweet and very easy to peel, however they are also easy to damage (2).
+Clementines are the most common type of mandarin oranges in stores; they are very sweet and easy to peel.
+Satsumas are also sweet and easy to peel; however, they are also easy to damage (2).

-Mandarin oranges contain more fats and carbs, sugars in particular, and naturally more calories.
-Oranges, on the other hand, have a higher level of protein and fiber.
+Mandarin oranges contain negligibly more fats and carbs, sugars in particular, and slightly more calories.
+A 100-gram serving of a mandarine orange provides 53 calories, while a similar serving of oranges provides 47 calories.
+Oranges, on the other hand, have slightly higher levels of protein and fiber.
 Both foods do not contain cholesterol.

-Oranges contain all the essential amino acids, whereas mandarin oranges completely lack the essential amino acid methionine.
+Oranges contain all the essential amino acids, whereas mandarin oranges entirely lack the essential amino acid methionine.